In the Kitchen: Prevent Bread from Browning, Chia, and More

-You’ve hit upon the number one complaint of gluten-free bread bakers.
+A: You’ve hit upon the No. 1 complaint of gluten-free bread-bakers.
 Because gluten-free dough is very dense, it often requires a longer baking time.
 Try lowering the oven temperature by 25 degrees the next time you bake.
 After the loaf is partially baked, cover it loosely with a piece of foil for the remainder of the baking time.

 You can also use two smaller loaf pans instead of one large one; the added surface better ensures a thoroughly cooked loaf.

 Another trick is to remove the bread from the pan and set the loaf directly on the oven rack for the last 10 to 15 minutes of baking time.
 This way, the air can circulate evenly around the entire loaf while it finishes baking.
 Not only does the bread cook better but this technique creates a crust like that of a wheat bread.

 Q: I heard that chia contains more nutrients than flax seeds and that it makes a great egg replacer.
 Is this something new?